SandorTeleki/inspiredvanillawebprojects/movie-seat-booking/README.md

 ##Changes:
 - Refactor CSS to BEM style
 - Updated JS to use the new BEM style classes
 - Minor visual CSS changes
+- Movie screen now displays poster for selected movie